(888) 448-0302 Talk to a recovery specialist 24/7

 Two friends clanking cocktail glasses

 While many people understand the differences between beer, wine, and spirits, some may not understand what a standard drink is.
 Moreover, the amount of liquid that is in your glass or bottle doesn’t necessarily match up with how much alcohol is in your drink.
 This is why it is important to know how much alcohol your drink contains.
-In the United States, one drink contains about 14 grams or pure alcohol.
+In the U.S., one drink contains about 14 grams of pure alcohol.
 In other words, a standard drink is considered:

 • 12 ounces of regular beer, which is usually about 5 percent alcohol